Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Introduction and main results

 is a $\Q$-martingale, where $(w_t)_{t \in[0, T]}$ denotes the canonical process. \end{enumerate} \end{definition}

-We will see that for $f\in \Lsol$, $K\ast f$ is bounded, hence the above drift is bounded, and $(M_t)_{t\geq 0}$ is well-defined.
-The following claim establishes the well-posedness of the martingale problem and is proven in Section \ref{subsec:proofNMP}: \begin{proposition} Let $T< T_{max}$.
-Assume that $u_0$ is a probability density function belonging to $L^\rK(\R^d)$ and that the kernel $K$ satisfies \eqref{HK}.
-Then, the martingale problem \eqref{MP} is well-posed in the sense of Definition \ref{def:MP2-cutoff}. \end{proposition}
+We will see that for $f\in \Lsol$, $K\ast f$ is bounded, hence $(M_t)_{t\geq 0}$ is well-defined.
+The following claim establishes the well-posedness of the martingale problem and is proven in Section~\ref{subsec:proofNMP}: \begin{proposition} Let $T< T_{max}$.
+Then, the martingale problem \eqref{MP} admits a unique solution in the sense of Definition \ref{def:MP2-cutoff}. \end{proposition}

-This result comes from the combination of the fact that the marginal laws of the process are uniquely determined as solutions of \eqref{eq:PDE} with the fact that the linearised version of \eqref{eq:McKeanVlasov} admits a unique weak solution.
+This result comes from the combination of the fact that the marginal laws of the process are uniquely determined as solutions of \eqref{eq:PDE} with the fact that the linear version of \eqref{eq:McKeanVlasov} admits a unique weak solution.
 We choose this approach as we have \emph{a priori} information about the PDE.
-We remark here that the weak solution is local in time if there is an explosion in finite time in the corresponding PDE, and global if the corresponding PDE is globally well-posed.